Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 \[\begin{split}{\mathbf A}= \left[\begin{array}{cc} 2 & 1\\ -4 & -2\end{array}\right].\end{split}\]

-SymPy can be used to show that \(0\) is the only eigenvalue of the coefficient matrix and that \(\mathrm{am}(0)=2\) and \(\mathrm{gm}(0)=1\).
+This matrix only has the eigenvalue \(0\), and we find that \(\mathrm{am}(0)=2\) and \(\mathrm{gm}(0)=1\).
 Of that reason \(\mathbf A\) cannot be diagonalised.
 A possible basis for the eigenspace \(E_0\) is:

 \[\begin{split}\left\{ \left[\begin{array}{c} -1/2\\1\end{array}\right] \right\}.\end{split}\]